“As a designer, I want to make things that are emotionally or spiritually connected to people.”

 What would surprise people about you?

 “How much I giggle.
 I giggle a lot.”
-He giggles.
-He’s right, he does and it’s infectious.
+He’s right, he does love a giggle.

 “I was very keen to grow up.
 My older brother had left home and so early on at around 14 my father would pour a whisky for us.
 I think I was company for him after my brother had left.”